Squirtleiscool/Qcomcontrols/wp-content/plugins/robo-gallery/readme.txt

 *   **Cache** - incredible new super cache option make your page load ten time faster.
 This function use absolutely new model of the images load.
 When you enable cache for big size gallery it's gonna be much faster and effective to use our plugin.
 Your visitors will be really surprised by the speed of the page load.
 *   **Support Videos** - every image have option where possible to define video link for every particular picture.
 *   **Elementor Block** - in Elementor page bulder you can use build-in Elementor block in our plugin.
+*   **Slider** - possible to create image slider with mobile friendly interface and support of the touch screen devices.
+In slideshow mode you can upload photos to the image slideshow and configure differnet interface elements to navigate between slided.
+Possible to create unlimited amount photos sliders with different text on description panel.
+You can use title, caption or photo description as text source for every slide of the image slider.